allenluce/devshell/README.md

 # A Kubernetes development pod

+This pod provides an environment that closely resembles the running environment of the average (i.e. Alpine Linux based) Kubernetes pod.
+It can be used when to track down errors that evade reproduction in a local (non-cluster) development environment.

+It includes an Emacs-based development environment and several handy tools:
 A handy Docker image for running a usable interactive terminal-based development envrionment on Kubernetes clusters.
 Includes tools I find handy for development: